-In his home, Genesis helps by carrying water, gathering firewood and teaching others.
-He lives with his uncle and his aunt.
+Genesis lives with his uncle and his aunt.
+At home, duties include carrying water, gathering firewood and teaching others.
 His uncle is employed as a project worker and his aunt maintains the home.
 There are 3 children in the family.

 Playing a musical instrument, ping pong and soccer are Genesis's favorite activities.
 In college his performance is average and he also regularly attends church activities, Bible class and Vacation Bible School.

 Because of your sponsorship, Genesis will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Genesis lives in the coastal community of Narra, home to approximately 12,500 residents.
 Typical houses are constructed of wood and have dirt floors.
 The ethnic groups and languages are Tagalog, Ilocano, Bisaya, Ilonggo, Muslin, Pangasinan, Palawan, Tagbanua, Bicolano, Waray, Cuyunen and Cagay-anen.

 The regional diet consists of bananas, chicken, rice, fish and bread.
 Common health problems in this area include malaria, fevers and dysentery.
 Most adults in Narra work as day laborers and earn the equivalent of $76 per month.
 This community needs law enforcement, alcohol abuse prevention programs and schoolbooks.